msun-dev/lua_love2d_timerManager/README.md

 ## About

 This is a timer library for Love2D.
-Allows you to keep all timers in one place and allows you to control and update all created timers at once Can also be used anywhere by [altering timerManager.lua](#using-timer-manager-in-places-besides-love2d)
+Allows you to keep all timers in one place and allows you to control and update all created timers at once.
+Can also be used anywhere by [altering timerManager.lua](#using-timer-manager-in-places-besides-love2d)

 ## Table of contents